xul76/A.L.I.E.N./README.md

   * QT 5.10.0

 * Requirements
-  * A minimal understanding of TCP/IP Networking
+  * A basic understanding of TCP/IP Networking

 The A.L.I.E.N.
-Project is a set of two QT/C++ classes which conveniently add TCP/IP or Internet functionality to your app.
+Project is a set of two QT/C++ classes which can conveniently add TCP/IP or Internet functionality to your app.

-It is meant as an example for those interested in developing their own Network/Internet-based apps.
-Only the essential components of establishing, managing and interacting with Network Sockets are included in A.L.I.E.N. and as such it is a case example for developers that only covers the most essential theory for
+It is primarily meant as an example for those interested in developing their own Network/Internet-based apps.
+Only the essential components of establishing, managing and interacting with network sockets are included in A.L.I.E.N. and as such it is a case example for developers that only covers the most essential theory for

 # A.L.I.E.N.
 Server
 ###### The server-side component